Schmiddy2000/SwiftifySFML_v0_1/README.md

 # SwiftifySFML

 Framework for dynamic layout handling build on top of SFML (Simple Fast Media Library) in C++.
 Inspired by Swift and allows container-based UI construction.
-Still in its infancy and not as functional or flexible yet, as intended.
+Still in its infancy and not yet as functional or flexible as intended.

 ## Idea